linto-ai/documentation-website/docs/stack/stack.md

 The benefit we try to raise by chosing Docker Swarm is to stick as much as we can to standard Docker / Docker Compose deployements.
 We hope that it would be more convinient for LinTO contributors, hackers and makers that wants to quickly deploy LinTO's tooling.

-# What's inside linto-platform-stack GitHub repository
+# LinTO Stack deployment tool

+**The tool is available here, [linto-platform-stack](https://github.com/linto-ai/linto-platform-stack).
+Please, clone this on a *manager node* of your Docker Swarm cluster !**

-This repo provides a tool that *tries* to solve all the burden of  deploying LinTO's server components with our proposed Docker images (quite a complicated task otherwise...)
+This tool *tries* to solve all the burden of  deploying LinTO's server components with our proposed Docker images (quite a complicated task otherwise...)

-The tool is available here, [linto-platform-stack](https://github.com/linto-ai/linto-platform-stack).
 It mainly consists of a bash script, `start.sh`, that feeds Docker Swarm with the provided YML Docker Compose files.
 The script will also generate files in a shared folder made available on every node of the swarm cluster.
 Almost every user setups are wrapped in a single environement variable declarative file.

 The whole point here is to rationalize all your deployement in two quick steps:
 1. Configure the service stack options by filling-up all the mandatory environement variables in `.dockerenv`